The occARU model

 \begin{aligned} \boldsymbol{\iota}_i &\sim \mathrm{MatrixNormal} \left( \bar{\iota}_i, \boldsymbol{K_{\iota}}, \Sigma_{\iota} \right) \\ \boldsymbol{\kappa}_j &\sim \mathrm{MatrixNormal} \left( \bar{\kappa}_j, \boldsymbol{K_{\kappa}}, \Sigma_{\kappa} \right). \end{aligned}

-Here, \bar{\boldsymbol{\iota}} and \bar{\boldsymbol{\kappa}} are mean site and survey effects, themselves modeled as GPs; \boldsymbol{K_{\iota}} and \boldsymbol{K_{\kappa}} are I \times I and J \times J GP kernels; and \Sigma_\iota and \Sigma_\kappa are S \times S interspecific covariance matrices, respectively. occARU uses exponentiated quadratic kernels:
+Here, \bar{\boldsymbol{\iota}} and \bar{\boldsymbol{\kappa}} are mean site and survey effects, themselves modeled as GPs; \boldsymbol{K_{\iota}} and \boldsymbol{K_{\kappa}} are I \times I and J \times J GP kernels; and \Sigma_\iota and \Sigma_\kappa are S \times S interspecific covariance matrices, respectively.
+Users can specify whether to use exponentiated quadratic, Matern 3/2, or Matern 5/2 kernels, where the default exponentiated quadratic kernel function is:

 K_{n, n'} = \tau^2 \exp \left(- \frac{\lVert \boldsymbol{x}_n - \boldsymbol{x}_{n'} \rVert^2}{2\ell^2} \right), \tag{4}

-where \lVert \boldsymbol{x}_n - \boldsymbol{x}_{n'} \rVert is the Euclidean distance between inputs (site UTMs in kms or survey index), \tau is the marginal scale of the GP, and \ell is the length scale controlling the rate of decay. occARU facilitates fitting species-specific GP kernels; however, this requires S additional Cholesky decompositions for both site and survey effects.
+where \lVert \boldsymbol{x}_n - \boldsymbol{x}_{n'} \rVert is the Euclidean distance between inputs (site UTMs in kms or survey index), \tau is the marginal scale of the GP, and \ell is the length scale controlling the rate of decay. occARU facilitates fitting species-specific GP kernels; however, this requires S additional Cholesky decompositions for that GP.
 By default, the same kernel is used for both the mean and species-specific GP realisations, with realisations differing only in magnitude through species-specific scales, requiring only one Cholesky decomposition per GP.

 K_{n, n'} = \tau^2 \exp \left(- \frac{2 \sin^2 \left( \pi \lvert x_n - x_{n'} \rvert / p \right)}{\ell^2} \right), \tag{5}

-where p is the period in survey units (e.g., 52 for an annual cycle with weekly surveys) and \tau and \ell have the same interpretation as above.
+where \tau and \ell have the same interpretation as above and p is the period in survey units, which is by default automatically determined assuming an annual cycle (e.g., p = 52 with weekly surveys).
 Because GP kernels are closed under addition, a single Cholesky decomposition is required.
 The variance partition of the two GP kernels is handled via a simplex \boldsymbol{K_\phi} = \left({K_\phi}_{[1]}, {K_\phi}_{[2]}\right), \sum_{g=1}^2 {K_\phi}_{[g]} = 1.

-Orthogonal projection of random effects
+Confounding of fixed and random effects

 Overdispersion and residual species interactions